DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Merchant Navy - Deck Officer
+Entry / Progression - Merchant Navy - Deck Officer

 Entrants are typically taken on by a shipping company, who will sponsor them onto a training programme.
 Training varies according to the employing company.
-Some develop their maritime career via Irish Naval Pathways or by Specific Skills building via Irelands Mercantile Marine.
+Some develop their maritime career via Irish Naval Pathways or by Specific Skills building via Ireland's Mercantile Marine.

 A Certificate in Navigational Studies (Seamanship) which may suit school leavers and those with experience of working aboard merchant ships or fishing vessels - NMCI click here